ietf/www.ietf.org/Guide to being effective in the IETF.md

 Of course, politeness helps with participant interaction and is positively encouraged.

 Remember that email does not have the nuance of human speech.
 It is easy to misunderstand someone and to misattribute someone's tone or motivation.
 It is good practice to read the words as written, without assuming any tone or underlying intent.
-A good tip - when you are reading an email from another participant (or even when you are writing your own emails), imagine them being spoken in a slow, neutral, engineering tone, even if you know the author.
+A good tip - when you are reading an email from another participant (or even when you are writing your own emails), imagine it being spoken in a slow, neutral, engineering tone, even if you know the author.